Registration is currently open for the Hospital Hill Run. You can register here.

-Registration is currently open for the Hospital Hill Run.
-You can register here.**

 Packet pickup is open until 8:00 p.m.

 The Health and Fitness Expo will be held at the Pavilion (Ice Terrace) at Crown Center, When you enter the parking garage you will get a parking ticket.
 Please keep that in a safe place until you exit the garage.
-The Crown Center booth at the Health and Fitness Expo will provide a validation slip for 3 hours of free parking.
+The Crown Center booth at the Health and Fitness Expo will provide a validation slip for 2 hours of free parking.
 Validation tickets will be available at Crown Center tent at the expo.

 7:00 am – 12:00 pm